jo-v-cs/contractor_website/README.md

 This project is being built to fulfill the requirements of Code Louisville's JavaScript course and will implement the following features:

 ## How to use
-1. Clone this repo
+1. Clone this repository
-2. Run `npm install` in repo root directory
+2. Run `npm install` in repo root directory to install dependencies
-3. Run `'npm start'` or `'node index.js'`
+3. Run `'npm start'` or `'node index.js'` to start the Node server

 ## Features
 ### Complete: